NTAM logo

 A Message from the Committee

-If you have subscribed to our email updates, you will be aware that the wait for the next North Thames Anaesthetic Meeting is (nearly) over!
-We will be returning in January 2024 - please make sure to save the date and get your study leave requests in.
+The North Thames Anaesthetic Meeting will be returning in January 2025 - please make sure to save the date and get your study leave requests in.